 For many, parenthood means putting aside your own identity.
 No more Tuesday night yoga classes or Friday nights at the bar.
 Perhaps this means no more reading for pleasure, long Sunday brunches, or exotic vacations.
 Your life tends to grind to a halt.

 If you’re able to, try to find time for yourself again.
-Even if it’s a half hour of meditation, reading, or a walk in the park to clear your head.
-Work with your partner to make sure each of you are still able to enjoy the things you used to.
+Even if it’s a half-hour of meditation, reading, or a walk in the park to clear your head.
+Work with your partner to make sure each of you is still able to enjoy the things you used to.
 Compromise so you can each return to hobbies without finding resentment toward the other.
 Reach out to your support group.
 Try your best to be vulnerable and open with them about your struggles.

 We’re Here for You Too!

 If you still feel as though you are lost in this cycle or as though your support group doesn’t understand, we hope you’ll contact us.
 Our trained therapists and counselors are here to support you in any way you need.
 The thoughts regarding parenting shame may still occur.
 But together, we can figure out how to cope and deal with them accordingly.
 We can help you work on effective communication and coping methods to help you with those negative thoughts and emotions.